 He’s Not Looking So Great

 Lynne’s introduction to filmmaking came when she wrote the script for He’s Not Looking So Great, a short film about a guy who dumps his girlfriend in the middle of the zombie apocalypse because she’s put on a couple of extra pounds and has had a bit too much trouble escaping from the zombies.
 (Hint: It doesn’t end well for him.)
 The script was optioned by New Orleans filmmaker Gregory G. Kurczynski in early 2013 and Lynne served as an associate producer on the project.
 He’s Not Looking So Great made its film festival debut in November of 2013 at the Buffalo Dreams Fantastic Film Festival where it was nominated for Best Comedy Short.
-It has since been selected to appear in the anthology film Vault of Terror 2, due out on DVD in July of 2015.
+It has since been selected to appear in the anthology film Vault of Terror 2, due out on DVD now.

 Inspired by her experience with He’s Not Looking So Great, Lynne decided to try her own hand at the helm–and loved it.
 She wrote, produced, and directed the short film Chomp, about a little old lady who is determined to prove to the world that she’s captured a zombie–even if he isn’t one!
 It premiered October 19th, 2014 at the Halloween Horror Picture Show in Tampa, Florida, and won Best Short and Best of the Fest at the GeekFest Film Fest at Shock Pop Comic Con.
-It has since played at over 60 film festivals at 8 countries across the globe.
+It has since played at over 70 film festivals in 12 countries across the globe.